SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \subsection{Sampler comparisons (Q3)}

+In this subsection, we conduct two types of sampler comparisons: (1) To empirically validate the correctness of the Lemmas 1 and the effectiveness of our random-walker-based sampler, we first test SamWalker (or SamWalker++) using different sampling strategies.
+Note that the sampling strategies determine the frequency of the data used for updating the model and may skew the data contribution.
+For fair comparison, we offset the sampling bias and make the compared methods yield unbiased gradients.
+(2) We conduct a direct comparison of SamWalker (SamWalker++) with existing samplers, where we do not offset sampling bias and the data contribution is affected by the sampling strategy.

-In this subsection, we compare our random-walk-based sampler with other sampling strategies including: (1) S-allunion, the global uniform sampling strategy; (2) S-balunion \cite{Pan2008,hernandez2014stochastic}, which samples un-observed data (zeros) and observed data (ones) with equal probability to deal with unbalance data problem; (3) S-itempop \cite{yu2017selection}, which samples instances based on item popularity; (4) S-cobias \cite{hernandez2014stochastic}, whose probability of sampling a un-observed data (zero) at location $(u,i)$ is proportional to the number of ones in the $u$-th row (the number of user's consumption) and the number of zeros in the $i$-th colunm (item popularity).
-Also, an equivalent bias is introduced for the observed data.
+\textbf{SamWalker (or SamWalker++) using different sampling strategies.} We compare our random-walk-based sampler with other sampling strategies including: (1) S-allunion, the global uniform sampling strategy; (2) S-balunion \cite{Pan2008,hernandez2014stochastic}, which samples un-observed data (zeros) and observed data (ones) with equal probability to deal with unbalance data problem; (3) S-itempop \cite{yu2017selection}, which samples instances based on item popularity; (4) S-cobias \cite{hernandez2014stochastic}, whose sampling distribution is proportional to user/item popularity.
 The detailed distributions of these sampling strategies are presented in Table \ref{tb:var}.
+To offset the bias introduced by the sampling strategies, we will weight the data with the inverse of the sampling probability.
+We remark that here we do not consider some sophisticated samplers \cite{wang2017irgan,ding2019reinforced} for comparison, as their sampling distribution is hard to estimate.
+Also, their debiased gradients are usually instable and potentially exploded.